aepfli/springMVCInterception/README.md

 ##### ResponseBody and Advices

 The [ResponseBody](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/ResponseBody.html) annotation changes how you can interact with ControllerAdvices.
 The reason is, that normally the response is already written, when it reaches the Advice, and is only extended with the value.
-As the ResponseBody annotation will generate a "completed" response, it will not allow any modification with like the @ModelAttribute annoation.
-Therefore we need to extend the class [ResponseBodyAdvice](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/servlet/mvc/method/annotation/ResponseBodyAdvice.html)<T> which will provide as a method ._beforeBodyWrite(...)_ which we can use to modify our output.
-This class is more powerful, than the normal @ControllerAdvice, as you can also check for null values, and adapt the responseStatus based on this informations.
+As the ResponseBody annotation will generate a "completed" response, it will not allow any modification with like the `@ModelAttribute` annoation.
+Therefore we need to extend the class [ResponseBodyAdvice](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/servlet/mvc/method/annotation/ResponseBodyAdvice.html)<T> which will provide as a method `.beforeBodyWrite()` which we can use to modify our output.
+This class is more powerful, than the normal `@ControllerAdvice`, as you can also check for null values, and adapt the responseStatus based on this informations.

 ```
 @ControllerAdvice